-Besides round ligament pains and lingering first trimester woes, you should start feeling more energetic.
-Some call the second trimester the “honeymoon period” of pregnancy because most symptoms fade away.
-Enjoy this time when your belly is still small.
-Before you know it, you’ll be in the third trimester and dealing with a host of new complaints, like swollen ankles, back pain, and restless sleep.
+Besides round ligament pain and lingering first trimester symptoms, you should start feeling more energetic.
+Some call the second trimester the “honeymoon period” of pregnancy because most symptoms fade.
+Before you know it, you’ll be in the third trimester and experiencing new symptoms like swollen ankles, back pain, and restless sleep.

 Round ligament pain

 At this time, your uterus is continuing its rapid growth.
 You should be able to feel the top of it just above your pelvic bone.
 As a result, you may start to experience sharp lower abdominal pains called round ligament pain when you get up or shift positions too quickly.
-In most cases these sensations are harmless.
-If you have pain in combination with fever, chills, or bleeding, call your doctor.
+In most cases these sensations are not symptoms of something serious.
+But if you have pain in combination with fever, chills, or bleeding, call your doctor.

 Your breasts are also changing.
 As early as the second trimester, you’ll start producing colostrum, which is the precursor to breast milk.
 Colostrum is yellow or light orange in color and thick and sticky.
-You may notice your breasts leaking from time to time, but unless you have pain or discomfort, it’s just another perfectly normal, albeit annoying, part of pregnancy.
+You may notice your breasts leaking from time to time, but unless you have pain or discomfort, it’s a perfectly normal part of pregnancy.

-If you’ve been feeling sick up until this part of your pregnancy, don’t fret.
 It’s never too late to start healthy eating habits that will nourish your body and your baby.
 Focus on whole foods that contain lots of vitamins, minerals, and good fats.
-Whole grain toast with peanut butter is a solid way to start the day.
-Fruits high in antioxidants, like berries, make a wonderful snack.
-Try incorporating lean protein from beans, eggs, and oily fish into your meals as well.
+Whole-grain toast with peanut butter is a solid way to start the day.
+Fruits high in antioxidants, like berries, make wonderful snacks.
+Try incorporating lean protein from beans, eggs, and oily fish into your meals.
 Just remember to steer clear of: